se1983/arduino-rust/README.md

 # arduino-rust
-Personal playground to do Rust on the Arduino
+Personal playground to do Rust on the Arduino Uno